GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 summary: "A list of required links that all federal websites need to have"
 authors:
   - ndavidson
+  - rflagg
+  - jeremyzilar

 ---

-If you manage a public website in the federal executive branch, you are required to have certain content&mdash;or provide links to content&mdash;from specific places on "your agency’s principal website and on any known sub-agency or other major entry points to their site".
+If you manage a public website in the federal executive branch, you are required to have certain content&mdash;or provide links to content&mdash;from specific places on "your agency’s principal website and on any known sub-agency or other major entry points" to your agency site.

-Here is the law:
+**This page makes it clear:**

+- what links are required
+- which law is requiring those links
+- the text that should be used for each links
+- where the link should be located on your site

+Please let us know how we can make this page better or more useful.

+For specific implementaiton guidance, see the [**U.S. Web Design System Footer** component](https://designsystem.digital.gov/components/footer/), as this is where most of these links should be located on your site.

+---

+## Required in OMB M-17-06

 {{< law src="https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf" name="**OMB M-17-06**: Policies for Federal Agency Public Websites and Digital Services" pdf="(PDF, 1.2 MB, 18 pages, November 2016)" >}}
 **16. Ensure Access to Mandatory Content**